 This indicates that diagnosis services are getting better at spotting autistic girls and we will continue to see more of them in our education system in the future.
 This also means that all schools should be prepared for these pupils and ensure the support they offer is able to meet their needs.

 72% of autistic children are in mainstream schools and academies.

-An Education, Health and Care (EHC) plan is a legal document that sets out the special educational needs of a child or young person, the outcomes they should achieve and the support they need to reach these goals.
+An EHC plan is a legal document which sets out the special educational needs of a child or young person, the outcomes they should achieve and the support they need to reach these goals.
 They are a vital tool that helps many autistic children and young people unlock the support they need at school or college to meet educational outcomes.
 When local authorities miss deadlines for issuing EHC plans, it means children face delays getting the support they need, often in the crucial early years of education.

 Ambitious about Autism’s survey of 4,000 parents revealed that 15% of families are waiting between six and 12 months to receive an EHC plan.

 The majority of tribunal cases involving children with autism are won by parents or conceded by local authorities.
 Local authorities should be basing their decisions on each child’s support needs and certainly shouldn’t be swayed by any other considerations – such as financial pressure.
-However, from our work with parents and young people, we’re concerned that local authorities’ decisions are not always based on solely on the needs of the child.
+However, from our work with parents and young people, we’re concerned that local authorities’ decisions are not always based solely on the needs of the child.